dan0nchik/llm-attack-kit/README.md

 # llm-attack-kit
 A collection of LLM attacks, evaluated on the [JailbreakBench](https://jailbreakbench.github.io) benchmark.

+Results of evalutaion can be found in 'artifacts' folders.

 ## Before you start

 1. Create .env file in the root folder with the following variables: